 The Times reported on Sunday that William Hill’s current chairman Gareth Davis was expected to resign his position.
 This article pursued the sudden end to the likelihood of a merger of equals between the British bookmaker and the online betting casino from Canada, Amaya.

-The growing demand, tighter regulations and increasing taxes have caused a number of casinos like Ladbrokes and Gala Coral, and Betfair and Paddy Power to join forces.
+The growing demand, tighter regulations and increasing taxes have caused a number of casinos like Betfair and Paddy Power to join forces.
 So it is obvious that the bookmakers have been under a tremendous amount of pressure to adapt to these factors.

 William Hill has failed to make a successful merge and because of this lost two of the senior executives and over 1 billion in market value in 2016 alone.
 They have, however, turned down, two deals in the past three months, which include mergers with the Rank Group and 888 Holdings.